slaclab/epicsarchiver_automation/README.md

 - Automatically pause PV's that have not connected for more than a certain amount of time.

-Most of these scripts are expected to run as cron jobs periodically on machines that have access to the PV's in the control system (perhaps using a EPICS_CA_ADDR_LIST different from the archiver).
+Most of these scripts are expected to run as cron jobs periodically on machines that have access to the PV's in the control system (ideally using an EPICS_CA_ADDR_LIST that is different from the archiver).

 ### Dependencies
 We've made minimal assumptions on what's available in the Python environment.